 Source: Snafu.de

 Being a host of a strong list of movie premieres, festivals, and parties, Kino International also has a great history behind it as it is one of the old remnants of the Cold War and is active since Germany’s socialist period.
-The movie theater is marked as a heritage center which means that in no consequences, the outside facade of Kino International, along with its furnishing and interiors can be altered.
+The movie theater is marked as a heritage center, which means that in no consequence, the outside facade of Kino International, along with its furnishing and interiors, can be altered.

 4DX, Seoul, South Korea